Warnock, Walker tied in Georgia Senate race; Kemp leads Abrams for governor: poll

 (The Hill) — Sen. Raphael Warnock (D-Ga.) and his Republican challenger, former NFL player Herschel Walker, are deadlocked in the Senate race in Georgia, while Gov. Brian Kemp (R) is leading his Democratic rival, Stacey Abrams, according to a new poll.

-The poll from Easter Carolina University’s Center for Survey Research found Warnock and Walker tied at 46 percent, while only 6 percent of voters remain undecided.
+The poll from East Carolina University’s Center for Survey Research found Warnock and Walker tied at 46 percent, while only 6 percent of voters remain undecided.

 Among Black voters, Warnock has a significant edge.
 Eighty-three percent said they support the Democratic incumbent, compared to only 7 percent who are backing Walker.
 When it comes to white voters, however, Walker has the advantage.
 Sixty-five percent support him, while 29 percent support Warnock.